Baltimore Washington International Turf Cup

 The Baltimore Washington International Turf Cup is an American Grade III invitational horse race run over one mile.
-Inaugurated in 1952, it was raced at Laurel Park Racecourse on the turf in Laurel, Maryland, at a distance of 1 1/2 miles (12 furlongs), and attracted top turf horses from North America and Europe.
+Inaugurated in 1952 as the Washington, D.C.
+International Stakes, it was raced at Laurel Park Racecourse on the turf in Laurel, Maryland, at a distance of 1 1/2 miles (12 furlongs), and attracted top turf horses from North America and Europe.

 It was held annually from 1952 to 1994, then it was discontinued because of its place on the late fall calendar and the popularity of the Breeders' Cup Turf.
 The race was brought back in 2005 as the Colonial Turf Cup run at Colonial Downs in Richmond, Virginia, and then at Laurel Park Racecourse as the Commonwealth Turf Cup in Laurel, Maryland, from 2015 to 2016.
 Then in 2017 the original root of race name was brought back as well adding it to a portion of its last version the Turf Cup suffix.
 So it is now being called the Baltimore Washington International Turf Cup.
+The race has been contested at Pimlico Race Course since 2021.

 When it was founded by John D. Schapiro (owner of the Laurel Park Racecourse), it was the only international horse race in the United States.
 Until then, bringing horses from Europe and elsewhere to the United States for a specific race was unprecedented.
 J. Samuel Pearlman, editor of the Daily Racing Form, discussed the idea with Schapiro after the 1950 racing season.
 Less than a year and half later, the concept became a reality.